 Christmas is always a lot more manic than we expect.
 We can think we have everything under control, yet it always happens that we’re forever running around like crazy, trying to get everything done.
 When we’re rushed, the first thing that we normally let slip away is preparing our own healthy meals.

 It’s a good idea to make big batches of food before Christmas and then store them in your freezer.
 When it comes to eating, you’ll have a good-for-you meal that just needs to be warmed up.
 Perfect!

 Put Away Leftovers

 Christmas dinner is, to many people, the crowning achievement of the festive period.
-It’s delicious; you get to eat foods that you only taste once a year, and…it’s really not all that good for you.
+It’s delicious; you get to eat foods you only taste once a year, and it’s really not that good for you.

 Of course, there are always leftovers.
 To avoid picking at them throughout the day, cover them up and keep them in a tucked-away corner of the fridge.
 That way, you’ll only get them out during mealtime.

-If you have friends and family that you need to see, then you’ll be doing a lot of traveling over the Christmas period.
+If you have friends and family that you need to see, you’ll be doing a lot of traveling over Christmas.
 But remember: this is winter, and the roads won’t be as safe as they normally are.